 After a lengthy siege failed to take the well defended castle at St. Andrews, Mary of Guise asked the French for help.
 The castle at St. Andrews was captured and the Protestant leaders and John Knox were taken into custody.

 A group of Scottish Lords signed a covenant promising to support the advancement 'the most blessed Word of God' and to push forward the Reformation in Scotland.
-This was a move against what they saw as the threat from France with that came from the marriage of Mary, Queen of Scots to the French Dauphin.
+This was a move against what they saw as the threat from France which came from the marriage of Mary, Queen of Scots to the French Dauphin.
 They called themselves the Lords of the Congregation.

 The army Charles had put together was no match for the Scottish army under the command of Leslie and so the King signed the Treaty of Berwick.
 While the Scots returned home happy that they could deal with their own church affairs, Charles had no intensions of abiding by the terms of the treaty and used the treaty as a means of gaining time to plan his next move.